 The product vision statement should be designed for longevity.
 However, it should be revised if the company wishes to reorient the product in a fundamental way in response to changes in the market or public perception of the product (Podeswa, H., The Agile Guide to Business Analysis and Planning, 2021).

 The five most important characteristics of good vision are (Berkun, S., Making things happen, 2008):

-- Simplifying: a good vision will provide answers to core questions and give everyone a tool for making decision in their own work.
+- Simplifying: a good vision will provide answers to core questions and give everyone a tool for making decisions in their own work.
 While a vision will raise new questions, these should be fewer in number than ones that no longer need to be asked.

 - Intentional (goal-driven): the vision is a project’s first source of goals.
-It sets the tone for what good goals look like, how many goals there should be in a plan, and how much refinements the goals may need before they are complete.
+It sets the tone for what good goals look like, how many goals there should be in a plan, and how many refinements the goals may need before they are complete.

 - Consolidated: for the vision to have any power, it must consolidate ideas from many other places.
 It should absolve the key thinking from research analysis, strategic planning, or other efforts, and the best representation of those ideas (Tip: I usually start with the Product Vision Board to draft the product vision statement).

 - Inspirational: to connect with people, there must be a clear problem in the world that needs to be solved, which the team has some interest or capacity to solve.